These are frequently asked questions (FAQs) and some suggestions to help you make your senior portraits fantastic.

 How do I see my portraits?

 There are a few ways to see your portraits.
-Within a week, we will have a slideshow posted for you to see a few of your images.
-These slideshows are great for showing your friends and family.
-There are lots of shows on the home page — each post has a show.
-You’ll also have your own, private Web site with all of your images (not just the ones in the slideshow).
+Within a week, we will have a private Web site with all of your images.
 You can order your prints on that site, too, but we recommend that you come into the studio for your order.
 It’s much easier to see the proofs and we can “play around” with them a lot more.
 Most people get an idea of what they want on the Web site and then come in to fine-tune their order.
-Here is a sample proofing site: Molly.
-This is a link to one of our Spokesmodels and, as such, there are many more images than we usually show for senior portraits.
-Which brings us to the next question:
+Here is a sample proofing site: Rowan’s Senior Portraits.
+This links to one of our Senior Representatives.

 How many proofs will I see?